 Ms. Jodi Bruce, Head of School, joined Lehrman Community Day School in 2003 as the Director of Early Childhood.
-Prior to becoming the Head of School she served as the Dean of Education at LCDS.
+Prior to becoming the Head of School she served as the Dean of Education at Lehrman.

-Ms. Bruce came to Lehrman with thirteen years of teaching and administrative experience in the Miami Dade Public Schools in both Early Childhood and Intermediate Education, where she held a variety of teaching positions and administrative responsibilities.
+Ms. Bruce came to us with thirteen years of teaching and administrative experience in the Miami Dade Public Schools in both Early Childhood and Intermediate Education, where she held a variety of teaching positions and administrative responsibilities.
 During her tenure in the public school system she was recognized with numerous honors and distinctions.
 Ms. Bruce is a 2010 graduate of the Mandel Teacher Educator Institute, under the auspices of Brandeis University.
 Ms. Bruce was awarded an educational specialization in Educational Leadership from Nova Southeastern University in 2001.
-She also earned Master of Science Degree in Early Childhood Education from Nova Southeastern University in 1998.
+She also earned a Master of Science Degree in Early Childhood Education from Nova Southeastern University in 1998.
 She received her Bachelor of Science Degree in Education from the University of Florida in 1990.

 Janet started her relationship with Lehrman Community Day School as a parent who eventually became PTA President.
 She has worked for Lehrman since 1993 and is now Chief Operating Officer.
 Born and raised in Massachusetts, Janet earned a degree in Hotel Restaurant Management from Endicott College.
 She managed, owned and operated restaurants in Massachusetts before moving to Miami in 1981.
 Janet and husband Michael have two children, Jennifer and Jonathan, both graduates of Lehrman.
 The third generation, granddaughter Logan, is following in their footsteps and is now a student at Lehrman as well.
 Janet loves being a grandmother, traveling, cruising and visiting with her family, but two other notable claims to fame are that her ice sculpture was selected for her college graduation awards dinner and she had a cameo appearance in the 1998 film “There’s Something About Mary.”